smithy-lang/smithy/smithy-build/README.md

 Aliases: `treeShaker` (deprecated)

-Removes shapes from the model that are not connected to any service shape.
+Removes shapes from the model that are not connected to any service shape or used as part of a trait definition.

 You can *export* shapes that are not connected to any service shape by applying specific tags to the shape and adding the list of export tags as